 I’ve been using the Trakker RLX for two years now.
 This is a completely impartial review.
 I have no affiliation with Trakker and paid full price myself for this bedchair.
 As I state on all my reviews, I tend not to look after my gear too much these days, so whatever I review tends to get its fair share of abuse!

 If you’re not aware of our tried and tested reviews on Carp Squad, they are exactly what they say they are; no sales pitch, no sponsorship, no BS.
 Just gear that we’ve put through their paces over sufficient periods of time.
-That’s what allows us to put together guides like this Saber Rucksack Review.

 Weight – Trakker RLX Bedchair